Universal Translation Services

 Unlike drip coffee, where hot water slowly drips through a bed of grounds for hours, Turkish coffee is made in one go.
 It’s a labor-intensive process: Let’s look at its preparation method.

-Place the water, coffee, and sugar likings in a metal Turkish coffee pot (traditional cezve).
-(If one or more of the guests don’t prefer sweet coffee, prepare and pour that cup first.
-After returning the coffee pot to the heat, begin adding cubes of sugar to suit the remaining guests.)
-Stir briefly with the help of a teaspoon of coffee.
+First, place the water, coffee, and preferred sugar levels in a metal Turkish coffee pot (traditional cezve).
+If one or more guests prefer unsweetened coffee, prepare and pour that cup first.
+Afterward, return the coffee pot to the heat and add sugar cubes to suit the remaining guests.
+Finally, stir briefly with a teaspoon of coffee.

 The coffee beans are grounded (often with a mortar and pestle) Over medium heat, boil the mixture for 5 to 10 minutes.
 Next, they’re put into a cezve—similar to an ibrik—and left to brew.
 The brewing process usually takes 15 minutes.
 It gives an aromatic brew.
 Finally, you have to serve it by pouring its contents from several feet above to foam up on top, making it a frothy coffee.
 This creates a cascade effect, which helps dissolve sediment that would otherwise be undrinkable.